shayansss/hml/README.md

 **Is this research code ready to be used in my biomechanical research?**

-The code is particularly developed for the implementation of our experiments and is open-sourced for further clarification.
-Thus, application of them in other studies may require further modifications.
+The code is particularly developed for the implementation of our experiments and is open-sourced for more clarification of the paper.
+Therefore, application of them in other studies may require further modifications.

 **Can this repository be used to learn surrogate modeling by Abaqus and TensorFlow?**